Gera Demands: Content

-On 13 October 1980, Honecker spoke in front of a party conference at Gera and formulated his vision for the relationship between the two German states.
-Citing various "pro-Western" actions as evidence of the "contradictory nature of FRG politics" and his belief in West German attempts to infringe on the GDR's sovereignty, he stated that the intra-German relationship was put under strain.
-To preserve the formal division of East and West Germany, he formulated four demands directed towards the government of Schmidt.
+On 13 October 1980, Honecker articulated his vision for the relationship between the two German states at a party conference in Gera.
+He cited various "pro-Western" actions as evidence of the "contradictory nature of Federal Republic of Germany (FRG) politics," expressing concerns in West German attempts to infringe on the GDR's sovereignty, he stated that the intra-German relationship was put under strain.
+To preserve the formal division of East and West Germany, Honecker formulated four demands directed at the Schmidt government.

-His first demand was that the West German government recognise the existence of East German citizenship.
-He thereby challenged Article 116 of the Basic Law for the Federal Republic of Germany, which mandated that there may only be one German citizenship.
-Secondly, Honecker demanded the abolition of the Central Registry of State Judicial Administrations, a government agency in Salzgitter, tasked with the compilation of East German human rights violations.
+His first demand was that the West German government recognise the existence of East German citizenship, thereby challenging Article 116 of the Basic Law for the Federal Republic of Germany, which mandated that there could only be one German citizenship.
+Secondly, Honecker demanded the abolition of the Central Registry of State Judicial Administrations, a government agency in Salzgitter, tasked with compiling East German human rights violations.
 Honecker's third stipulation was the establishment of regular diplomatic relations between the two German states.
 This would have involved the conversion of the existing permanent representation in Bonn and East Berlin to official embassies.
 His final demand was that West Germany recognise the middle of the Elbe river as the border between the two states.
 This demand was also unconstitutional for West Germany.

 Reception

 Honecker's demands were met with bewilderment by the West German public.
 The Hamburger Abendblatt reckoned that they had reversed the recent German rapprochement, while Der Spiegel wrote that Honecker had waged war on the people of East Germany.
 The Schmidt government did not heed any of the demands, though some state-level authorities stopped funding the Central Registry of State Judicial Administrations.
 According to the German historian Heinrich August Winkler, this speech, along with a stronger currency exchange requirement for visiting foreigners from capitalist states implemented earlier that day, put a halt to progress in warming the intra-German relationship.

 Although the immediate reasons for the Gera Demands were never revealed, the historian Ulrich Mählert writes that Honecker's initiative was caused by turbulences within the Warsaw Pact.
-In the wake of an informal meeting between representative of both states, Werner Krolikowski and Willi Stoph, two members of the GDR politburo, had informed the leadership of the Soviet Union about the potential for renewed rapprochement with the West.
+In the wake of an informal meeting between representatives of both states, Werner Krolikowski and Willi Stoph, two members of the GDR politburo, informed the leadership of the Soviet Union about the potential for renewed rapprochement with the West.
 In Mählert's view, Honecker acted to dispel Soviet doubts about his commitment to their shared anti-Western attitude.
 This possible explanation was reiterated by Sven Felix Kellerhoff in a 2020 article in Die Welt.